davidknight00/stockInfinity/deliverables/deliverable_2.md

 **User Story 10**: “As an experienced trader, I want to be able to see relevant information about the stock such as it’s market cap and price to earning ratio (P/E ratio) so that I can get an insight on what stocks I’m looking to track”

 **User Story 11**:
+"As a finance major, I want the information that I am viewing to be easy to understand, so that I can start from the basics and grow my knowledge of the stock market."

 **User Story 12**:
+"As a socially ethical stock trader, I want the ability to be able to find information regarding particular companies with publicly traded stocks, so that I can make informed decisions about where I invest my money."

 ## 8. Github Issues